samhinshaw/get_fit/readme.md

 - Implement user storage of MFP passwords??
 - Fix the fact that the primary color and the hover color are the same!

+- Change flash messaging location on some pages!
+    - Check account/spend (requests) to see the correct implementation

 - Make "responses" tab for request responses!

 - Store points in database for retrieval